nrnguyen/steganography/README.md

 ## Architecture

 This Steganography script uses optparse to grab arguments from the CLI.
 The script opens an image specified by the user and the pixels are loaded.
+Pixel information is stored within a class and accessed when needed.
+The encoder writes the length of the text into the image and then the content.
+The decoder pulls message length and text content.
+The output can be displayed through the CLI or saved to a text file.

 ## Instructions

 You must provide an operation flag to encode (-e) a message or decode (-d) a message.
 An image filename is required as an argument.
 Input from a file is optional.
 Output to a file is optional.

 Encode Text: